ItsiW/VILF/about.md

 ---
-title: "About — The Good Taste Guide"
+title: "About — V.I.L.F"
-description: "Want to know how The Good Taste Guide got started?
+description: "Want to know about the V.I.L.F mission?
 Find out here!"
 ---

-# About The Good Taste Guide
+# About V.I.L.F

-We assume you're here because you want to find good vegan food to eat in New York — actually good vegan food.
-We have the good taste, and The Good Taste Guide is here to help!
+We assume you're here because you want to find good vegan food to eat in the San Francisco Bay Area — actually good vegan food.
+Not to worry, we've got the team to help you.

-Simply put, we want to find vegan food that anyone would want to eat, whether that person is vegan or not.
-This is a critical resource that aims to make vegan food more accessible by providing an easy way to find good options wherever you are.
+V.I.L.F is a collaborative and critical project that aims to showcase the ubiquity of good vegan food, holding everything at a high standard.
+Gone are the days when we need to settle for whatever options we can.

 Our philosophy is that vegan food can be, and is, competitive with non-vegan food.
 Good food is good food.
-However, people tend to overrate vegan restaurants (usually coming from a good place), which can make it hard to find high quality stuff.
-A lot of food out there isn't amazing, and that includes vegan stuff.
-We want to hold them to a higher standard.

 We mostly target food under $20 per person and try to only review places at the restaurant and not with delivery.
-And we don't review pizza, bagels or burgers.
-Or desserts.
-Grow up.

 ## Ratings Guide